simokohonen/remote-resilience-list/readme.md

-# remote-resilience
+# remote-resilience-list

-List of various resources for ensuring cyber resilience during remote work boom
+A list of resources for ensuring cyber resilience during remote work boom.

 ## Who is this for?

-With a lot of workforce moving into remote working, this list of security resources is built with the lone IT / Sysadmin / Security Manager in mind who has to adapt to a large amount of workforce accessing company infrastructure remotely.
+This list of security resources is built with the lone IT / Sysadmin / Security Manager in mind, who now has to adapt to a large amount of workforce accessing company infrastructure remotely.
 Surprisingly many large companies run with a very lean IT/Security team.

 Focus here is on free or freemium resources, products and services.